Vam-Jam/KAC/docs/objects/CFileImage.md

 ## bool isLoaded()
-Return a bool value to know weither a image has been loaded into a CFileImage object.
+Return a bool value to know whether a image has been loaded into a CFileImage object.<br>
-Return true when there's in fact a image loaded into the CFileImage Object Return false when there's not a image loaded into the CFileImage Object.
+Return true when there's in fact a image loaded into the CFileImage object.<br>
+Return false when there's not a image loaded into the CFileImage object.
 Usually happen when the CFileImage object cannot find the png file.
 <details>
 <summary>Example</summary>